World-Class Custom PCB Layout Designer in China

-In most instances an electronics hardware design engineer will design the circuit, and then a PCB layout specialist will undertake the PCB layout and design from a schematic provided using a PCB CAD system.
+In most instances, an electronics hardware design engineer will design the circuit, and then a PCB layout specialist will undertake the PCB layout and design from a schematic provided using a PCB CAD system.

-The PCB layout and design is a specialist skill requiring knowledge of not only of the PCB design software and PCB CAD system,but also a variety of standards and techniques used to ensure that the basic circuit design is successfully transferred to an overall printed circuit board that can be manufactured in an electronics circuit manufacturing environment.
+The PCB layout and design is a specialist skill requiring knowledge of not only of the PCB design software and PCB CAD system but also a variety of standards and techniques used to ensure that the basic circuit design is successfully transferred to an overall printed circuit board that can be manufactured in an electronics circuit manufacturing environment.

 In order that a printed circuit board can be designed satisfactorily, it often helps to have some guidelines that can be followed, although there is no substitute for experience.

 The Principle of PCB Layout Design Should be Followed:

-When the size of PCB is too large, the printing line is long, the impedance control is increased, the ability of resisting noise is decreased, and the cost is also increased; if the size is too small, the heat dissipation is not good, and the adjacent lines are liable to interfere.
+When the size of PCB is too large, the printing line is long, the impedance control is increased, the ability to resist noise is decreased, and the cost is also increased; if the size is too small, the heat dissipation is not good, and the adjacent lines are liable to interfere.

 The following principles should be followed when determining the location of special components:

-- Shorten the connection between high frequency components as much as possible, and try to reduce their distribution parameters and electromagnetic interference.
+- Shorten the connection between high-frequency components as much as possible, and try to reduce their distribution parameters and electromagnetic interference.
 The easily disturbed components should not be too close to each other and the input and output components should be as far away as possible.

 - Components weighing more than 15g should be fixed with brackets and then soldered.
-Those components that are large, heavy, and have a lot of heat should not be mounted on the printed board,but should be installed on the chassis of the whole machine, and heat dissipation should be considered.
+Those components that are large, heavy, and have a lot of heat should not be mounted on the printed board but should be installed on the chassis of the whole machine, and heat dissipation should be considered.
 The thermal element should be kept away from the heating element.

-- For the layout of adjustable components such as potentiometer, adjustable inductor, variable capacitor and micro switch shall take into consideration the structural requirements of the whole machine.
+- The layout of adjustable components such as a potentiometer, adjustable inductor, variable capacitor, and microswitch shall take into consideration the structural requirements of the whole machine.
 If the inside adjustment, it should be placed on the PCB to facilitate the adjustment; if the outside adjustment, the position of the adjustment knob on the chassis panel should be appropriate.